Quinnipiac University

 **The admissions committee will make every effort to have a decision to applicants within two weeks from the time an application is complete.
 Priority is given to those applying by February 1.
 Applications received after February 1 will be considered as part of our Regular Decision program.
 Check your admissions status

-^The newly revised Free Application for Federal Student Aid (FAFSA) is now open.
+^The Free Application for Federal Student Aid (FAFSA) is now open.
 Applicants are encouraged to file the FAFSA to apply for financial aid as early as possible.
-Learn more about changes to the 2024-2025 FAFSA
+Learn about the FAFSA

 Learn more about how to apply